navinpeiris/geoip/README.md

   mix deps.get
   ```

-2. Ensure `geoip` is started before your application:
+3. Add `geoip` to your applications list if you're using Elixir version 1.3 or lower

   ```elixir
   def application do